sysrich/rootco.de-web/_drafts/omnia-lxc-leap.md

 DONE - proper decrypt method and/or script to decrypt with backer-unlock

-TODO - create new users for backer on k2so, one for csync, rsync, use system root-level keys to auth to them, use command= to lock down each http://superuser.com/questions/261361/do-i-need-to-have-a-passphrase-for-my-ssh-rsa-key command="$HOME/bin/rrsync -ro ~/backups/",no-agent-forwarding,no-port-forwarding,no-pty,no-user-rc,no-X11-forwarding
+DONE - create new users for backer on k2so, one for csync, rsync, use system root-level keys to auth to them, use command= to lock down each http://superuser.com/questions/261361/do-i-need-to-have-a-passphrase-for-my-ssh-rsa-key command="$HOME/bin/rrsync -ro ~/backups/",no-agent-forwarding,no-port-forwarding,no-pty,no-user-rc,no-X11-forwarding csync needs access to /usr/local/bin/sftp-server as its command

-TODO - as backups will be pushed fromroot-level user on obiwan and others generate ssh private keys for all hosts in salt, and have those public keys on k2so via salt ssh-keygen -N "" -f /root/.ssh/id_rsa use salt mine to distribute keys https://docs.saltstack.com/en/latest/topics/mine/
+DONE - as backups will be pushed fromroot-level user on obiwan and others generate ssh private keys for all hosts in salt, and have those public keys on k2so via salt ssh-keygen -N "" -f /root/.ssh/id_rsa use salt mine to distribute keys https://docs.saltstack.com/en/latest/topics/mine/